fish-shell/fish-shell/sphinx_doc_src/faq.rst

 The open command doesn't work.
 ------------------------------
 The ``open`` command uses the MIME type database and the ``.desktop`` files used by Gnome and KDE to identify filetypes and default actions.
 If at least one of these environments is installed, but the open command is not working, this probably means that the relevant files are installed in a non-standard location.
-Consider <a href="index.html#more-help">asking for more help</a>.
+Consider `asking for more help <index#more-help>`__.

 How do I make fish my default shell?